 What is a pictogram?

-Pictograms (often also known as “pictographs” or, as single units, “icons”) are essentially images that are used to represent data.
+Pictograms (also known as “pictographs”) are essentially images that are used to represent data.
 They are usually a simplified representation of a concept, with a unicolored flat design.
 Pictograms are ideal for designers because they can give a snapshot of quantity and volume in a visually impactful way.

 These little graphics are distinct from icons in that icons are a singular unit or embellishment, while pictograms are usually used in groups to represent a data set.

 How to make a pictogram using Venngage

 Venngage offers a database of over 10,000 different icons.
 There are two kinds of pictograms you can create with Venngage.
 One is a classic pictogram, and the other is an icon chart.

 To create a classic pictogram, open the pictogram library in Venngage.
 Search the kind of icons you would like to use in your pictogram or browse through the different categories.